vercel/firewall-templates/README.md

 # Block AI Bots Firewall Rule

-A firewall rule that identifies AI bots.
+A firewall rule that identifies bots known to be used in AI training based on web content.

 The rule defaults to the "log action".
 Set to "Deny" to actually block these bots.

 ## Consider customization